Dr. Jeffery G. Stoyanoff

-Dr. Stoyanoff specializes in Middle English literature, particularly John Gower’s Confessio Amantis and medieval drama.
-He enjoys teaching texts from this period using both historical and critical approaches, particularly gender theory and cultural studies.
-He is currently working on his first book project, "Writing Networks: Performativity in Confessio Amantis."
+Dr. Stoyanoff specializes in medieval English literature, particularly medieval drama and Middle English poetry.
+He enjoys teaching texts from this period using both historical and critical approaches, particularly gender theory, cultural studies, and Actor-Network Theory.
+He currently is working on a project that focuses on medieval drama.

 ENG 495: Fantasy Literature

 “Dramatic Networks: Marginalized Economics and Labor in The Norwich Grocers' Play."
 Forthcoming in Early Theatre 21.2 (December 2018).